Talkala logo

 • If the control is not in the address bar, open your browser’s full settings and find Site settings / Permissions, then move Talkala off the blocked list for the microphone.

-• iPhone / iPad (Safari): Settings → Safari → Microphone — set to Ask or Allow as needed, then return to Safari.
+• iPhone / iPad alternate path: Settings → Safari → Microphone.
+Set to Ask or Allow as needed, then return to Safari.
 Control hardware access on iPhone

 • Wrong input device: In your browser’s microphone settings, pick the correct default microphone if multiple devices are listed.
 Chrome device settings